buzsakilab/buzcode/docs/CONTRIBUTING.md

-If you run into a big, are having a problem using the code, or find a feature missing you think should be in the code:
+If you run into a bug, are having a problem using the code, or find a feature missing you think should be in the code:

 1) [Open an issue](https://github.com/buzsakilab/buzcode/issues/new).
 This will send an email to everyone following the repository so they can comment on the issue - maybe someone else has had it before.